phpMv/ubiquity/docs/model/generation/db-console.rst

    .. code-block:: bash

-      Ubiquity new quick-start -q=semantic -a  -m -b=messagerie
+      Ubiquity new quick-start -a  -m -b=messagerie

 Checking
 --------